pfrazee/local/README.md

 ## Link Application Platform

 LinkAP is a purely client-side application platform.
 It allows you to safely run programs together in the browser without involving a remote host.
+Add user applications to your site, break your front-end into reusable pieces, and simplify response templating by handling the layout on the client.

 ### How does it work?